 Rules and regulations concerning the Drinking Water SRF Program may be found in the Administrative Rules of South Dakota 74:05:11 and the federal Safe Drinking Water Act.
+The document related to median household income is referenced in the rules.
 For copies of these rules or the Act, you may contact:

 Department of Environment and Natural Resources